Acekorneya/Ark-Survival-Ascended-Server/README.md

 - **UPDATE_WINDOW_MINIMUM_TIME and UPDATE_WINDOW_MAXIMUM_TIME**: Combined, these two values can allow you to define a time window for when server updates should be performed.
 This can be useful to ensure update driven restarts only happen during off peak hours.

-- **SERVER TRANSFERS**: For Server Transfer to Work you just need to make sure you that your CLUSTER_ID is the same in all the servers.
+- **SERVER TRANSFERS**: For Server Transfer to Work you just need to make sure you that your CLUSTER_ID is the same in all the servers.and also make sure to make a folder outside the server folder and change the path (/Path/to/Cluster) in the docker-compose.yaml file. under the volumes section. and just make sure that all your other docker-compose.yaml files have the same path.

 ---